patrickdoane/grail-tracker-redux/README.md

 - Generated CSV/JSON and scraper caches are ignored via `.gitignore`.
 - Follow the guidelines in `AGENTS.md` and `scripts/AGENTS.md` for detailed conventions, coding standards, and seeding instructions.
-- Future enhancements include REST controllers, frontend integration, and automated tests for the scraping pipeline.
+- Future enhancements focus on richer frontend experiences (dashboard shell, item browser), deeper analytics, and automated tests for the scraping pipeline.